jacquessham/sfotraffic/Part2_2/readme.md

 	<li>diff_pred: To indicate whether the visualization differentiate the recovery prediction and prediction after recovery.
 You may set <i>true</i> for differentiation, or <i>false</i> to ignore</li>
 </ul>

+#### shock_date vs. normality_before_shock
+One of the reasons we separate <i>shock_date</i> and <i>normality_before_shock</i> is that we experience some unusual drop of passenger traffic before March, 2020 as some Asian countries started to close their border or downscale the flight frequency before the US closed its border in January, 2020.
+We do not want to take it account into the prediction model.
+Therefore, the prediction model should only takes data up to <i>normality_before_shock</i> to filter out the adnormality in the prediction model.
+It means, in reality, if we want to make prediction after air traffic resume in 2022 or 2023, the prediction, the prediction model should only use the data until December, 2019 which is the last normal month.

 ### sfo_pred.py
 The driver script to trigger the data cleaning phase, prediction phase, and the visualization phase.
 Each phase will call functions from <i>etl_prod.py</i>,<i>hw_prod.py</i>,<i>viz_prod.py</i>, respectively.